 In this chapter, we introduce experimental and measurement results using 5G millimeter wave.
-The results demonstrate that millimeter wave can achieve extremely high throughput and delay performance and can be utilized in various environments including non-line-of-sight (NLOS) scenario.
-A summary of each verse is as follows:
+The results demonstrate that millimeter wave can achieve extremely high throughput and low latency performance and can be utilized in various environments including non-line-of-sight (NLOS) scenario.
+A summary of each section is as follows:

-- Section 5.1: Measurement of 5G millimeter wave throughput and latency performance (one-to-one communication, ideal environment) - ➤ We measured the throughput and delay of one-to-one communication with various receiving power in a line-of-sight (LOS) environment.
-It was found that a throughput of 1 Gbps or more can be obtained and a latency (Ping RTT) of 7 ms or less can be achieved even with a low receiving power with a low-order modulation scheme.
-This result indicates that 5G millimeter wave is suitable for a wide range of broadband communication and low-latency services. - Section 5.2: 5G millimeter wave indoor environmental measurements - We installed a 5G millimeter wave base station in an actual indoor facility and measured the throughput at different locations of the mobile station.
-It was found that high throughput is achieved not only in the vicinity of the base station, but also in places where the direct path is blocked by a pole.
-This result indicates that 5G millimeter wave can achieve high throughput over a wide area, even in a real indoor environment where some degree of blockage and distance between base stations and terminals are unavoidable. - Section 5.3: 5G millimeter wave outdoor environment measurement - This section introduces field measurements reported in [33].
-Fixed and moving measurements were performed at a location in Tokyo where outdoor base stations are actually deployed.
+- Section 5.1: Measurement of 5G millimeter wave throughput and latency performance (one-to-one communication, ideal environment) - We measured the throughput and latency of one-to-one communication with various receiving power in a line-of-sight (LOS) environment.
+It was found that a throughput of 1 Gbps or more can be obtained and a latency (Ping RTT) of 7 ms or less can be achieved even with a low receiving power with a loworder modulation scheme.
+This result indicates that 5G millimeter wave is suitable for a wide range of broadband communication and low-latency services. - Section 5.2: 5G millimeter wave indoor environmental measurements - ➤ We installed a 5G millimeter wave base station in an actual indoor facility and measured the throughput at different locations in the facility.
+It was found that high throughput is achieved not only in the vicinity of a base station with a direct path, but also in places where the direct path is blocked by a pole.
+This result indicates that 5G millimeter wave can achieve high throughput over a wide area, even in a real indoor environment where some degree of blockage and distance between base stations and terminals are unavoidable. - Section 5.3: 5G millimeter wave outdoor environment measurement - > This section introduces outdoor field measurements, including the results reported in [2].
+Fixed and moving measurements were performed at an area in Tokyo where commercial outdoor base stations are actually deployed.
 It was found that each base station can cover a millimeter wave communication area within a range of about 100m and can achieve higher average throughput even when moving, compared to sub6.
-This result shows that 5G millimeter wave can provide high user values even in situations where 5G millimeter wave area coverage is not fully continuous to some extent. - > Section 5.4: 5G millimeter wave Challenges and Solutions - ♦ This section introduces activities and studies to address the 5G millimeter wave challenge, that is to support non-line-of-sight environments [35-39].
+This result shows that 5G millimeter wave can provide high user values even in situations where 5G millimeter wave area coverage is not fully continuous to some extent. - Section 5.4: 5G millimeter wave Challenges and Solutions - This section introduces activities and studies to address the 5G millimeter wave challenge, that is to support non-line-of-sight environments [35-39].

 These include repeaters, RIS, and applications of dielectric waveguides.

-5.1 5G millimeter wave throughput and latency performance measurement (one-to-one communication, ideal environment)
+5.1 5G millimeter wave throughput and latency performance measurement (oneto-one communication in an ideal environment)

 We measured the performance in an ideal one-to-one communication environment using a commercially available millimeter wave capable terminal and a 5G base station emulator.
-Keysight E7515B is used as a test platform, and SHARP AQUOS R7 (Qualcomm Snapdragon 8 Gen 1) is used as a terminal for the measurement.
-The test platform and the terminal communicate using the LTE anchor of band 1 (2.1 GHz band) and the 5G NR millimeter wave (100 MHz x 4CCs, total 400 MHz) of band n257 (28 GHz band).
-The millimeter wave transmitting/receiving antennas of the base station emulator and the terminal are placed inside of an anechoic chamber, and these are on a line-of-sight at a distance of about 1.5 m.
-Downlink transmission power from the base station emulator is adjustable.
+Figure 5-1 illustrates the system for the measurement evaluation.
+The Keysight E7515B UXM 5G wireless test platform is used as a test platform, and SHARP AQUOS R7 (Qualcomm Snapdragon 8 Gen 1) is used as a terminal for the measurement.
+The test platform and the terminal communicate using the LTE anchor of band 1 (2.1 GHz band) and the 5G New Radio (NR) millimeter wave (4 component carriers (CCs) with 100MHz bandwidth on each for a total bandwidth of 400 MHz) of band n257 (28 GHz band).
+The millimeter wave transmitting / receiving antennas of the base station emulator and the terminal are placed inside of an anechoic chamber, and these are on a line-of-sight at a distance of about 1.5 m.
+The downlink transmission power from the base station emulator is adjustable.